tonomic/tonomic.github.io/_posts/2015-10-11-The-Modern-Sociopath.md

 {{ page.title }}
 ================

-For most of us, the word *sociopath* has an old-fashioned reference: a popular, carismatic and good-looking white male wearing a suit.
+For most of us, the word *sociopath* has an old-fashioned reference: a popular, charismatic and good-looking white male wearing a suit.
 You'd find them in prestigious jobs yielding power and money: M&A analysts, corporate lawyers, project managers.
 If you've ever watched *American Psycho*, that's the guy.

 These positions still attract many sociopaths, but that's not *what's hot* in the post-2008 world.
-Instead, the most ingenous, cynic and malicious of them realized this image was actually undermining their careers.
+Instead, the most ingenious, cynic and malicious of them realized this image was actually undermining their careers.
 So, they pivoted to a more innovative, popular and disruptive image.

 Wanna be like them?
 Here's what you should do: